CODERTG2/LegalAI/README.md

     -   Supreme Court Decisions
     -   Contextual News Articles
 -   **Semantic Intelligence**: Utilizes advanced `SentenceTransformer` embeddings to understand the *meaning* behind queries, ensuring high-quality retrieval beyond simple keyword matching.
+-   **Interactive Citations**: Citations in the AI response (e.g., `[1]`) are fully interactive.
+Hovering or clicking reveals a detailed tooltip with the source title, relevant metadata, and a snippet of the text.
+-   **Thinking Process Visualization**: The UI visualizes the AI's cognitive steps in real-time ("Analyzing query...", "Retrieving documents...", "Verifying..."), providing transparency into the system's logic.
+-   **Search Retrieval Settings**: A granular settings panel allows users to toggle specific data domains and adjust the number of documents retrieved for each source type.
+-   **User Feedback Loop**: Integrated thumbs-up/down feedback mechanism allows users to rate responses, helping to build a dataset for future fine-tuning (RLHF).
 -   **RAG Architecture**: Retrieves the most relevant legal chunks and feeds them into a Large Language Model (Llama 3.3 via Groq) to generate grounded, citation-backed responses.
 -   **Graph RAG**: Enhances retrieval precision by traversing domain-specific **Knowledge Graphs** (using GLiNER for entity recognition) to prioritize document chunks that share relevant entities with the user's query.
 -   **Verification Guardrails**: Implements a robust verification system using both vector similarity thresholds and a secondary LLM verification step to ensure relevance and reduce hallucinations.